 You risk putting yourself in danger if you become drunk.
 You don’t want to impair your judgement and even make a fool of yourself.
 Try to avoid alcoholic drinks on a first date, or limit it to just one drink.

 Never leave your personal possessions or drink unattended

-Always have your drink and personal belongings with you, or in sight.
+Always have your drink and personal belongings with you, or insight.
 By leaving your drink unattended you risk having it spiked.
 If you need to use the toilet, take your drink with you, or even leave it somewhere where you can collect it on the way back.
-Alternatively wait until you have finished your drink before you visit the toilet.
-The same applies with your personal belongings.
+Alternatively, wait until you have finished your drink before you visit the toilet.
+The same applies to your personal belongings.
 You may trust your new date, but you don’t want to risk them looking in your bag and obtaining your personal details, or even stealing from you.
 Keep your bag with you at all times.

 Don’t let yourself get carried away

 Regardless of how much fun you have on a date, always be sensible.
 If your date implies they wish to go home with you, or ask you to go home with them, always decline the offer on a first date.
 You hardly know them, despite enjoying their company, and you don’t know what danger you could put yourself in.
 If they don’t take no for an answer, then go back to a public area, or the venue you have just been to and stay there with a member of staff until it is safe to leave.
 It is a good idea to have a friend come and meet you if this situation occurs.

 If you have a successful date, then there is no reason not to arrange another one there and then.
 Only arrange another date if you enjoyed yourself and felt comfortable being with your new friend.